 - Make a well in the centre of the flour, add a tablespoon of the egg mixture, stir with a knife.
 Keep adding a tablespoon of the egg mixture until the mixture comes together.

 - Using your hands, bring the pastry into a ball shape, wrap it in cling film and place in the fridge for 20 to 30 minutes.

 - Remove the pastry from the fridge, roll it out on a lightly floured worktop.
-Place the pastry into the tin, cut off the edges, prick the base with a fork then cover with parchment paper.
-Place baking beans on the paper then bake for 15 minutes on the middle shelf.
-Take the pastry out of the oven, remove the paper and beans then bake for another 5 minutes.
+Place the pastry into a pie dish, trim off the edges.
+Place baking/parchment paper over the pastry then add ceramic baking beans.
+Bake for 15 - 20 minutes on the middle shelf.
+Until the pastry is cooked, it should be pale in colour.Take the pastry out of the oven, remove the paper and beans and check for cracks, if any are present patch them up then bake for another 5 minutes.Set aside to cool.

 - While the pastry is baking, prepare the filling.

 - Fry the sliced shallots in one tablespoon of oil over a low to medium cook for about 15 minutes, stirring occasionally, they should be golden brown and soft.
 Add 2 minced cloves of garlic then cook for a further minute or two.
 Set aside to cool until you are ready to use them.

 - Sauté 200g/6 cups of spinach with one tablespoon of olive oil over medium heat, until it is wilted.
 You may need to do this in two batches.
 Once wilted leave it to cool then squeeze the excess liquid out.